$500 First Time Homebuyer Education Course Credit

 - Credit provided at closing on Closing Disclosure.
 Borrower cannot receive cash back at closing and the credit cannot be applied to principal.

 - Can be used in conjunction with Affinity or Home Builder Borrower Incentive Programs.

 - Applicable to applications received on or after 9/1/22, but prior to 12/31/23.

 The First Time Homebuyer Education Course Credit is available to those who meet the following guidelines:

 - At least one Occupying Borrower has not owned a home in the past 3 years.
 LoanSafe report must reflect no prior Home Ownership in the past 3 years.
 URLA Part 4, Section 5a, must indicate “NO” ownership in the last 3 years.

-- At least one Occupying Borrower completes a Homebuyer Education Course and provides a copy of their Certificate to a Centennial Bank Mortgage Loan Originator prior to final underwriting approval.
+- At least one Occupying Borrower completes a Homebuyer Education Course and provides a copy of their Certificate or Course Completion Code to a Centennial Bank Mortgage Loan Originator prior to final underwriting approval.